coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/1_general_controls.md

 - **Honor limitations of the served**: Execute actions of AI systems with the rights and privileges of the user or service being served.
 This ensures that no actions are invoked and no data is retrieved outside authorizations.
 Note that the served is always just the initiator of an action - for example if the initiator wants the AI system to provide information to others.
 In that case, the authorization of those others should also be taken into account.
 - **Task-based minimization**: Take the served-limitation a step further by reducing actions that the model can potentially trigger, and what they can be triggered on, to the minimum necessary for the reasonably foreseeable use cases.
 See below for the flexibility balance here.
 The purpose of this is _blast radius control_: to limit the attack surface in case the AI model is compromised, or in case the AI model makes a mistake.
 This requires mechanisms that may not be offered by the Identity and Access Management in place, such as: ephemeral tokens, dynamic permissions, and narrow permission control at scale, combined with trust establishment and potential revocation across different domains.
 See 'Strategies for task-based minimization' below.
 - **Avoid implementing authorization in Generative AI instructions**, as these are vulnerable to hallucinations and manipulation (e.g., prompt injection).
 This is especially applicable in Agentic AI.
 This includes the prevention of Generative AI outputting commands that include references to the user context as it would open up the opportunity to escalate privileges by manipulating that output.
+- **Tool and function calling (agentic)**: When models invoke tools or functions, enforce permissions at the **backend**, not in prompts alone.
+Use per-tool and per-operation allowlists, narrowly typed schemas with deny-by-default parsing, and separate credentials for read vs write (or other high-impact operations).
+Re-bind each call to the initiating user or session scope to prevent _confused deputy_ behaviour — the backend must not trust the agent gateway without verifying delegated identity, tenant, and audience.
+Prefer just-in-time, ephemeral tokens scoped to the current task.
+See also [#OVERSIGHT](/go/oversight/) for approval of high-impact tool chains.
+Prompt-driven escalation of tool choice or arguments is typically a [prompt injection](/go/promptinjection/) consequence; least privilege limits the blast radius if it succeeds.

+**Tool call validation and access control:** Complements the tool-calling controls above:

+- **Validation at the boundary:** Enforce strict JSON Schema per tool; reject non-conforming calls before execution.
+Sanitise string parameters — treat all LLM-generated values as untrusted (SQL/shell metacharacters, path traversal, injection markers); see [#DOS INPUT VALIDATION](/go/dosinputvalidation/).
+Verify a **per-call capability token** authorising that specific tool — session authentication alone is insufficient.
+Log every attempt including rejects.
+Prevent deceptively similar rogue tools in the registry from confusing tool selection.
+- **Access control:** Per-agent capability allowlists bound to identity; per-operation scope and argument-level restrictions where possible. **Dynamically narrow** tool permissions when processing untrusted external content.
+Control execution-account roles at runtime, not only tool names.
+Apply **access-review and revocation cadence** for agent credentials and execution accounts — aligned with privileged human account reviews, not only at onboarding.
+External MCP or third-party tools may sit outside your access-control framework — treat as explicit trust-boundary gaps.

+**Limitations:** Schema validation does not catch semantically valid but contextually unauthorised calls.
+Does not prevent misuse of explicitly authorised tools or correct parameters with unintended business outcomes.
+**Agentic authorisation framework**
+Autonomous agents plan multi-step operations, compose tool calls dynamically, act across trust boundaries, and persist across sessions.
+Authorisation must hold without continuous human direction — and must not live in prompts the agent can reason around.

+- **Deny-by-default:** Agents hold no permissions unless explicitly granted.
+Scope grants to a specific task, time window, and resource set; expire when the task completes, times out, or is cancelled.
+- **Infrastructure-layer enforcement:** Evaluate authorisation at API gateways, service meshes, or tool execution proxies — not in the agent's reasoning or system prompt.
+Use a dedicated policy decision point; the agent receives permit/deny outcomes, not policy logic.
+See also [agent escape](/go/agentescape/).
+- **Context chain binding:** Bind each grant to the human principal, verified agent identity, tool and operation, and target resource classification.
+Require **re-authorisation** when scope expands, read elevates to write, trust domains are crossed, or work is delegated downstream.
+- **Authorisation models:** Evaluate RBAC, ABAC, ReBAC, and capability-based approaches for your workflows.
+For dynamic task decomposition, prefer **task-bound capability tokens** (narrowable across delegation; subset-only when Agent A delegates to Agent B).
+Layer ABAC over capabilities for contextual decisions (time, data classification, input trust, task stage).
+Maintain policies in version-controlled, machine-readable languages (for example Cedar or Rego/OPA) chosen for auditability — not familiarity alone.
+- **Dynamic permission scoping:** Issue task-scoped permissions at initiation; **narrow automatically** when processing untrusted external content (exclude write, sensitive read, and outbound tools).
+Treat permission escalation as an explicit logged event — human approval or policy-engine criteria — never self-escalation via reasoning.
+Log effective permission state at each action for incident analysis.
+- **Context-aware access control:** Feed infrastructure-collected signals into the policy engine — input provenance/trust class, session tool-call patterns, behavioural baseline deviation, time since last human checkpoint, target data classification.
+Use graduated tiers: autonomous in low-risk context; additional validation or [#OVERSIGHT](/go/oversight/) approval in elevated-risk context.
+Do not let the agent assess its own risk posture.
+- **Agent identity verification:** Assign each agent instance a unique cryptographically verifiable identity; mutual authentication for inter-agent calls; short-lived credentials with rotation; registry of active agents (status, capabilities, human owner).
+Include verified identity in audit logs and delegation tokens.
+Identity proves _who_ acted, not that behaviour was intended — pair with oversight and [prompt injection](/go/promptinjection/) blast-radius controls.

+**Policy enforcement for agents**
+Policies in system prompts are not enforceable controls.
+Apply organisational rules as **policy-as-code** outside the agent — an interceptor in the data path that synchronously validates actions before they reach tools or services.

+- **PEP/PDP separation:** Policy decision points (evaluation) and enforcement points (block/permit in the data path) stay outside the agent execution context.
+The agent receives outcomes, not policy source or logic.
+- **Policy-based access control (PBAC):** Central policy engine (for example OPA/Rego or Cedar) as the single evaluation point for tool calls, data access, inter-agent messages, and outbound communication — no gaps in scope.
+Evaluate identity, action, resource classification, task context, input trust, time, and **cumulative session activity** per decision.
+Version-control policies with peer review, automated tests, and staged rollout. **Synchronous gate:** no action proceeds until permit/deny returns.
+- **Runtime policy validation:** Re-evaluate at **every** tool invocation and material context change (untrusted input ingested, scope expansion, classification change, downstream agent joins).
+Maintain a **session action ledger** for cumulative limits — block salami-sliced sequences of individually permitted steps that aggregate to a violation. **Fail closed** if the policy engine is unreachable.
+Instrument for evasion patterns (fragmented sub-actions, rapid sequencing to outpace evaluation).
+- **Policy conflict resolution:** Document precedence (for example regulatory > organisational > task-specific).
+When unresolved, default to **deny**.
+Detect conflicting policies in the authoring pipeline before deploy; log every runtime conflict resolution for tuning.
+- **Policy denials as signals:** Log and alert on denial patterns — a high denial rate from one agent indicates compromise or misconfiguration; feed into [#MONITOR USE](/go/monitoruse/) and [#OVERSIGHT](/go/oversight/).

+**Delegation and impersonation controls**
+Agent chains delegate tasks and act on behalf of users or peers.
+Protect delegation integrity and detect false identity claims — pair with [agent message structure manipulation](/go/agentmessagestructuremanipulation/) when the attack targets protocol fields or envelopes.

+- **Signed delegation tokens:** Cryptographically bind delegator, delegatee, permitted scope, task context, and bounded expiry.
+Link tokens to parent delegations where feasible to prevent **chain splicing**.
+Re-issue on material context change; do not carry tokens across task boundaries.
+- **Delegation chain validation:** Enforce maximum chain depth; validate the **full chain** via the policy engine (not per-link self-validation by agents).
+Reject actions outside bound scope even when the token is cryptographically valid.
+See cumulative session ledger under policy enforcement.
+- **Scope non-expansion:** Downstream agents receive a **subset** of upstream grants only — no delegation may widen permissions.
+Track cumulative privileges per session; block aggregate levels above session inception authorisation.
+- **Just-in-time credentials:** Issue minimum task-scoped credentials at delegation time; monitor mid-session scope requests and tools outside registered capability sets.
+- **Impersonation detection:** Require mTLS or signed message envelopes for inter-agent traffic; message-level identity attestations from the credential store.
+Maintain an allowlist registry of verified agent identities.
+Flag behavioural baseline deviations via [#OVERSIGHT](/go/oversight/).
+Treat natural-language identity claims in prompts or tool parameters ("I am the admin agent") as [prompt injection](/go/promptinjection/) or message-fabric attacks.

+**Limitations:** Authorisation and policy enforcement define what is permitted, not what is wise.
+Agents can harm within scope; [prompt injection](/go/promptinjection/) before delegation is established or misuse of legitimately delegated authority remain risks.
+LLM-generated delegation instructions may produce structurally valid but contextually unauthorised tokens.
+Novel action sequences make complete pre-specification hard — combine short token lifetime, revocation, and delegation attenuation with explicit revocation-latency tolerance.
+Per-action evaluation adds latency; policy engine outage requires an explicit fail-closed vs fail-open choice.

 Example case: an AI model is connected to an email facility to summarize incoming emails to an end user:
 - Honor limitations of the actor: make sure the AI only can access the emails the end user can access.